Evergreen Seedling Gro-Plugs® 50 Cell Trays

 One gallon evergreens, three (3) year old.

 We start with our Gro-Plug® and pot those into an air pruned REDIROOT containers.
 These containers are the best that technology has out there right now for root systems.
-They offer a ladder root system, prevent any circling, gives a 360° aeration and protects the root structure.
+They offer a lateral root system, prevent any circling, gives a 360° aeration and protects the root structure.
 These plants have superior root volume in this pot.

 We remove the pot before shipping and put on a cotton mesh bag that is 100% biodegradable.